jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 :red:`NOT pushed`  :red:`open`         :red:`False`
 =================  ==================  =============

-I want to add a failsafe to the **Elevator** so it will :red:`NOT MOVE` if its total weight when occupied is :green:`above` a certain number, the inputs will then be
+I want to add a failsafe to the **Elevator Controller** so it will :red:`NOT MOVE` if the total weight of the **Elevator** when occupied is :green:`above` a certain number, the inputs to the Controller will then be

 * was the number for a floor pushed?
 * are the doors closed?